-Are both sessions of Jr. Dangerous Camp the same?
+Are all sessions of Jr. Dangerous Camp the same?

-What’s the schedule of an average day of Dangerous Camp?
+What’s the schedule of an average day of Jr. Dangerous Camp?
 Where does the camp take place?

 Camp drop-off begins at 8:30 AM at Northridge and extends to 9:00 AM.
 Shortly thereafter, buses will take campers to Big Bend Lake Park in Des Plaines, where they will engage in sports, field exercises, and teamwork challenges.
 The buses will return to school around 2:45 PM, and parents may pick their campers up from 3:00 to 3:30 PM.

 What should my son wear to camp?

 Campers should dress in comfortable, warm-weather athletic attire and bring a bag lunch and drink from home.